William Carey University College of Osteopathic Medicine

 The mission of the William Carey University College of Osteopathic Medicine (WCUCOM) is to prepare men and women to become osteopathic physicians through an emphasis on primary care, lifelong learning, research, scholarly activities, service, including osteopathic clinical service, and graduate medical education.
 Using a community-based training model, the COM will educate and train graduates who are committed to serving the health care needs of all individuals, with special attention to the medically underserved and diverse populations of the state, region, nation and across the globe.

-WCUCOM is a private institution with a small class size to promote an environment of individual attention with faculty and staff.
-WCUCOM offers an integrated curriculum with emphasis on rural and community–based medicine.
+WCUCOM is a private institution designed to promote an environment of individual attention with faculty and staff.
+WCUCOM offers an integrated curriculum with emphasis on rural and community-based medicine.
 Graduates are encouraged to practice primary care medicine in medically underserved areas, especially in the Gulf South United States.

 Rural –Closest city is Hattiesburg, MS